drghirlanda/alex/Docs/AlexManual.md

 - **Color**: The color of squares, circles, or text.
 This field is ignored for images and sounds.
-Colors can either be named or given as an RGB triplet.
-As the latter are themselves comma-separated lists, they need to be double-quoted in the CSV file (spreadsheet software will do this for you).
+Colors can either be named or given as an RGB triplet, delimited by hyphens (`-`).
 In the case of text, you can specify the background as well as the foreground color by writing the color in the form Color1+Color2, where Color1 will be foreground and Color2 the background.
 If no foreground or background color is given, the defaults set in `Parameters.csv` are used.